miel non pasteurisé

 Why does unpasteurized honey crystallize?

-Crystallization of unpasteurized honey is a natural process that occurs when the sugars in honey form crystals.
-It is often considered a sign of quality, indicating that the honey has not been pasteurized or diluted.
+Crystallization in unpasteurized honey is a natural process that occurs when the sugars in the honey form crystals.
+This is often considered a sign of quality, indicating that the honey has not been pasteurized or diluted.

 What is the origin of pasteurization?

 Pasteurization was invented by French scientist Louis Pasteur in the 19th century.
-It consists of heating food to a certain temperature to kill pathogenic microorganisms.
+It involves heating food to a certain temperature to kill pathogenic microorganisms.

 Back to blog